 Surgical technologists can be said to work at the literal “cutting edge” of medicine, as they work in the high-stakes surgical environment.
-While the field of medicine is vast and varied, surgery still trends as among the most complicated and fast-paced areas of this big field, as it often involves high-pressure situations and the need for split-second decision-making on the part of the doctors, surgeons, and other medical professionals involved.
+While the field of medicine is vast and varied, surgery remains among the most complex and fast-paced areas, as it often involves high-pressure situations and the need for split-second decision-making on the part of doctors, surgeons, and other medical professionals.

 Surgical technologists are responsible for many tasks in the operating room, from preparing the surgery site to dealing with the patient and their needs.
 Additionally, surgical technologists play a vital role during many surgeries, by passing equipment to the surgeon, and ensuring that the equipment in use is properly sterilized and stored after its use.